 What the heck is Jamstack?

 Jamstack is a term used to describe a range of modern web technologies that offer a different way of building websites.
-The key features of Jamstack websites are that they are:
+The key features of Jamstack websites are:

 Benefits